dtcenter/MET/docs/Users_Guide/point-stat.rst

 Note that writing out matched pair data (MPR lines) for a large number of cases is generally not recommended.
 The MPR lines create very large output files and are only intended for use on a small set of cases.

 If all line types corresponding to a particular verification method are set to NONE, the computation of those statistics will be skipped in the code and thus make the Point-Stat tool run more efficiently.
 For example, if FHO, CTC, and CTS are all set to NONE, the Point-Stat tool will skip the categorical verification step.

+The default SEEPS climo file exists at MET_BASE/share/met/climo/seeps/PPT24_seepsweights.nc.
+It can be overridden by using the environment variable, MET_SEEPS_POINT_CLIMO_NAME.

 .. _point_stat-output: